lkfink/lkfink.github.io/pages/pubs.md

 #### 2018

 **Fink, L.**, Lange, E., Janata, P. (2018, July).
-The pupil entrains to prominent periodicities in music. *Talk to be presented at the International Conference on Music Perception & Cognition, Graz, Austria.*
+The pupil entrains to prominent periodicities in music. *Talk presented at the International Conference on Music Perception & Cognition, Graz, Austria.*

 **Fink, L.**, Hurley, B., Geng, J., & Janata, P. (2018, May).
 Predicting attention and motor responses to musical patterns. *Poster presented at the Stanford Music & Brain Symposium, Palo Alto, CA.*